fundraise for smiles

 Register

-Register on our built in fundraising platform.
-Or set up an Operation Smile profile on GivenGain if you’re fundraising overseas.
+Register your profile and event on GivenGain (make sure you select Operation Smile SA as your beneficiary.
 Tell friends why they should support you (and Operation Smile).
 Add pictures or videos and a deadline.

 Share fundraiser